open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/operator.md

           exporters: [logging]
 EOF
 ```
-This creates an deployment of the Collector that we can use as an endpoint for the auto-instrumentation.
+The above command results in a deployment of the Collector that you can use as an endpoint for auto-instrumentation in your pods.

 ## Configure the Instrumentation